krzychb/EspFire2012/readme.md

 Each version of application was running on each one of the three ESP modules.
 There were no any self-resets of [EspNeoPixelBus](EspNeoPixelBus).
 Therefore with pretty high certainty I can eliminate h/w as the potential source of issues.

 The next step is to troubleshoot the s/w.
+Please check [this issue report](https://github.com/FastLED/FastLED/issues/306#issuecomment-222321712) for details.
+I will update this repository as well once I am done with testing

 ## Credits